-DAVID HOFFMAN, a former Inspector General, federal prosecutor, and Supreme Court clerk, is Global Co-Leader of Sidley’s White Collar: Government Litigation and Investigations practice.
+DAVID HOFFMAN, a former Inspector General, federal prosecutor, and Supreme Court clerk, is global co-leader of Sidley’s White Collar Defense and Investigations practice.
 He has tried over a dozen federal jury cases, argued and briefed multiple appeals in the U.S. Court of Appeals, directed hundreds of investigations, and advised numerous public and private entities on ethics and compliance matters.
 His practice focuses on commercial litigation and disputes at both the trial and appellate levels, DOJ, SEC, and other government investigations, internal investigations, and work relating to data breaches and cybersecurity.
-David is ranked in the 2020 edition of Chambers USA (2020), which recommends him for Litigation: White Collar Investigations and highlights his experience in internal investigations and matters involving fraud and bribery.
-Chambers quotes one client as stating, “he’s very, very smart, very thoughtful and deliberate in his approach, and he handles large, multijurisdictional cases excellently.”
+David is ranked in the 2021–2023 edition of Chambers USA (2021–2023), which recommends him for Litigation: White Collar Investigations and highlights his experience in internal investigations and matters involving fraud and bribery.
+The 2020 edition of Chambers quotes one client as stating, “he’s very, very smart, very thoughtful and deliberate in his approach, and he handles large, multijurisdictional cases excellently.”

 Litigation: David is an experienced trial and appellate lawyer, having tried 14 federal jury trials, most as first chair, and acted as lead counsel in over 100 evidentiary hearings and other contested proceedings in federal and state court.
 His recent representations in private practice for large publicly traded companies have ranged from intellectual property litigation to commodities fraud litigation to False Claims Act matters.
 For instance, he has served as lead or co-lead trial counsel for Sidley teams that won recent litigation victories for two Fortune 50 companies.
 In one, he served as lead counsel for a Fortune 50 financial services and risk management company that was sued for fraud in relation to large renewable-energy-credit transactions, winning a summary judgment motion after extensive discovery but before any depositions were taken.
 In another, he served as co-lead counsel in the successful defense of a Fortune 50 retailer in a computer software trade secret case involving 11 claimed trade secrets and the company’s hiring of one of the plaintiff’s employees.
 Shortly before the scheduled trial, summary judgment was granted for the company on all claims.